Citi Credit Cards

 Types of credit cards from Citi

 The range of Citi credit cards available in Australia offer money-saving features, rewards and lifestyle benefits to suit a variety of needs.
-You could consolidate and pay down debt faster with a balance transfer card, save on credit card costs with a no annual fee or low rate card or earn points for your spending with a rewards or frequent flyer card.
+You could consolidate and pay down debt faster with a balance transfer card, save with a low purchase rate card or earn points for your spending with a rewards or frequent flyer card.
 You can also enjoy exclusive extras with Citi's platinum and super-premium cards or get competitive lending terms with a Citi line of credit.

 Balance transfer credit cards

 Rewards & frequent flyer credit cards

 The Citi Rewards range of credit cards earn points per $1 spent on most everyday purchases.
-If you're new to rewards cards or don't spend a lot, you could start with the entry-level Citi Rewards Classic Credit Card.
-On the other end of the scale there is the Citi Rewards Platinum, Citi Rewards Signature and Citi Prestige cards, which offer higher point earn rates, more perks and have higher annual fees to match.
+The Citi Rewards, Citi Premier (existing customers only) and Citi Prestige cards, which offer higher point earn rates, more perks and have higher annual fees to match.
+With the Emirates Citi World Mastercard you can earn Skyward Miles for your spending.